In this guide, you will find instructions on how to replace the front strut assembly on a Nissan vehicle.

 - Pull the hood release under the dashboard and open the hood.

 - Use a jack to raise the vehicle.
-Support vehicle with jack stands.
+Support the vehicle with jack stands.
 Always use jack stands to support your car.
-Jack alone is not safe.
+A jack alone is not safe.

 - Open the hood and remove all three 13mm bolt on top of the strut tower.
 On certain Nissan models, such as this Quest, you will need to remove the plastic cover to access the top strut bolts.
 Remove the three bolts that fasten the front strut to the frame.